Odzen/barber_management_frontend/README.md

 2. [notifications.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/workflows/notifications.yml) - This action runs on every push to the main branch.
 It sends a notification to a Slack channel with the purpose of notifying that the main branch has been updated.

+3. [ci.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/workflows/ci.yml) - This workflow runs on every push or pull request (opened, synchronize) to main branch in the repository.
+It has serveral jobs that run in parallel:

+   - **prettier** - It runs prettier to check if the code is formatted correctly.
+   - **lint** - It runs eslint to check if there are any linting errors.
+   - **test** - It runs the unit tests using jest.
+   - **build** - It builds the app.
+To check if it compiles and creates the dist folder without errors.

-3. [deploy.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/workflows/deploy.yml) - This action runs on every push to the main branch.
-First it runs all the same checks from the push workflow, prettier, lint, test and build.
+4. [deploy.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/workflows/deploy.yml) - This action runs on every push to the main branch.
+First it runs all the same checks from the CI workflow, prettier, lint, test and build.
 If all the checks pass, it deploys the app to [Vercel](https://vercel.com) that deploys the app using the [vercel.json](https://github.com/Odzen/barber_management_frontend/blob/main/vercel.json) file. sets the file version, defines that the project directory is not public, and disables Vercel's integration with GitHub.

-4. [pr_notification.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/workflows/pr_notification.yml) - This action will be executed when certain types of pull request events occur.
+5. [pr_notification.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/workflows/pr_notification.yml) - This action will be executed when certain types of pull request events occur.
 Event types include: opened, reopened, review_requested, closed, and synchronize on the main and dev branches.
 And its purpose is to send notifications to Slack when some of the pull requests mentioned above occur.

-5. [cached_install/action.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/cached_install/action.yml) - This action configures Node.js, caches the node_modules modules, and then installs dependencies only if no previous cache was found.
+6. [cached_install/action.yml](https://github.com/Odzen/barber_management_frontend/tree/main/.github/cached_install/action.yml) - This action configures Node.js, caches the node_modules modules, and then installs dependencies only if no previous cache was found.
 This allows for a faster installation process by using the cache where possible.